OpenRPC Support

 name,schema) - Error object required fields (

-code,message) - Extension fields (
+x-jsonrpc-requestSchemaextension when runtime schemas are present - Extension fields (

 x-requiresAuth)